vl4ds/Documentation/smartapp-developers-guide/calling-web-services-in-smartapps.rst

         log.error "something went wrong: $e"
     }

-Configuring the Request
+Configuring The Request
 -----------------------

 The various APIs for making HTTP requests all accept a map of parameters that define various information about the request.

 The valid parameters to define your request can be found `here <http://groovy.codehaus.org/modules/http-builder/apidocs/groovyx/net/http/HTTPBuilder.RequestConfigDelegate.html#setPropertiesFromMap(java.util.Map)>`__.

-Handling the Response
+Handling The Response
 ---------------------

 The HTTP APIs accept a closure that will be called with the response information from the reqeust.